sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 * `PkgDev.tag(pkg, v"0.X.X")`
 * `PkgDev.publish(pkg)`

-or \(much better\) use the package [Registrator](https://github.com/JuliaRegistries/Registrator.jl) that automatise the workflow \(after you installed Registrator on your GitHub repository, just create a new GitHub release in order to spread it to the Julia package ecosystem\).
+or \(much better\) use the package [Registrator](https://github.com/JuliaRegistries/Registrator.jl) that automatises the workflow \(after you have installed Registrator on your GitHub repository, just create a new GitHub release in order to spread it to the Julia package ecosystem\).

 * Testing a package: `Pkg.test("pkg")`

 It is a good practice to document your own functions.
 You can use triple quoted strings \("""\) just before the function to document and use Markdown syntax in it.
-The Julia documentation [recommends](http://docs.julialang.org/en/stable/manual/documentation/) that you insert a simplified version of the function, together with an `Arguments` and an `Examples` sessions.
+The Julia documentation [recommends](http://docs.julialang.org/en/stable/manual/documentation/) that you insert a simplified version of the function, together with an `Arguments` and an `Examples` sections.
 For example, this is the documentation string of the `ods_readall` function within the `OdsIO` package:

 ```text